Main concerns of simple yoga (5)

 when you practice yoga

-1 Intend to be the best person that you can be when you practice yoga.
-It’s sufficient that you intend to be the best person that you can be as you understand it and as well as you can.
+Intend to be the best person that you can be when you practice yoga.
+It’s sufficient to be the best person that you can be as you understand it and as well as you can.
 Intend that all of your thoughts and experience will be positive, beneficial, while you remain seated still to benefit from the position of your body.

 You need to intend to be the best person that you can be for your breathing to be free and for the position that you hold still to be reliably beneficial.
 If you don’t intend to be the best person that you can be your breathing won’t be free and the position that you hold still won’t be reliably beneficial.

 You cannot practice the yoga that’s described in this text when you’re concerned with thoughts that are negative as you understand or experience them.
-Remaining seated still when you don’t intend to be the best person that you can be can reinforce emotionality and discursive thinking.
+Remaining seated still when you don’t intend to be the best person that you can be reinforces emotionality and discursive thinking.

-2 Your good intention, free and thorough breathing and maintaining the best position of your body that you can are mutually supporting.
+2 Intending to be the best person that you can be and allowing your breathing to be free and thorough and maintaining the best position of your body that you can are mutually supporting.
 You naturally experience beneficial positions of your body during many ordinary experiences.
 This text provides information that can help you to maintain a reliably beneficial position nearly effortlessly.

 You need to be seated in a position that’s as near to a completely developed cross-legged position as you can experience comfortably in your present physical condition to benefit reliably from the position of your body while you remain seated still.
-The intention to be seated cross-legged in a position that’s as near to a completely developed cross-legged positon as you can experience comfortably in your present physical condition is inherent in the integrating quality of an upright position of your backbone and the proportions of length and range of motion of your legs and arms and their potential to be gathered together into progressively more integrated positions.
+Your potential to be seated in a beneficial position in your present physical condition is due to the integrating potential of being seated on three firm bases of support and maintaining the position of your backbone standing upright and leaned slightly forward and the potential of your legs to be gathered together into progressively more integrated positions.

-You can also use the method of simple yoga to be seated in a beneficial position that’s not cross-legged.
-A method of breathing is described that can help you to verify that the upright position of your backbone is beneficial.
-When you use the method to ensure that the inhalations of your breathing can be effortless you can experience many of the benefits of a cross-legged position when you’re seated upright on a firm flat support with your legs extended forward or when you’re seated upright on a firm chair with your feet supported on the floor like when you’re standing.
+You can use the method to be seated in a beneficial position that’s not cross-legged.
+The text describes a rudimentary position of being seated upright with your legs extended forward, not cross-legged, and a beneficial position of being seated upright on a chair.
+When you use the method of condensing the muscles of your abdomen to exhale so that the following inhalation can be effortless you can experience many of the benefits of a cross-legged position when you’re seated upright on a firm flat support with your legs extended forward and when you’re seated upright on a firm chair with your feet supported on the floor like when you’re standing.

 3 Devote your attention to maintaining the best position that you can maintain comfortably.
 Intend to be aware of your physical position.
 Concern with your imagination, memory or discursive thinking can result in becoming distracted by ideas or expectations and you might not perceive or control your position as well as you do ordinarily.